5 Best Office Chairs For Lower Back Pain In Australia For 2024

 Pros.

-The Ergotune Supreme has every adjustment that people with bad backs expect in a high-performance ergonomic chair.
+The Ergotune Joobie has every adjustment that people with bad backs expect in a high-performance ergonomic chair.

-You get 11 adjustment points: seat depth and height adjustments, infinitely adjustable armrests, weight-sensitive lumbar support with height and tension adjustment and a 3-position tilt lock.
+You get 15 adjustment points: seat depth and height adjustments, infinitely adjustable armrests, weight-sensitive lumbar support with height and tension adjustment and a 3-position tilt lock, and much more.

 You also get a 3-D headrest to keep your neck tension-free when reclining.

-If these adjustments don’t help you mitigate lower back problems, you can return the Ergotune Supreme at zero cost to you.
+If these adjustments don’t help you mitigate lower back problems, you can return the Ergotune Joobie – and only pay for the cost of return shipping ($99 in most Australian states).

-The company will refund the cost of the chair, organise courier pickup from your home and cover the courier’s fee.
+The company will refund the cost of the chair and organise courier pickup from your home.

 Important!